elucian/bee/syntax/composite.md

 **Alternative literals**
 * Using wrong quotes can trigger implicit type coercion
-* Notation U+FFFF is for UTF16 code point
+* Notation U+FFFF is for UTF16 code points
-* Notation U-FFFFFFFF is for UFT32 code point
+* Notation U-FFFFFFFF is for UTF32 code points

-### Single quoted strings
+### Single quoted

-Single quoted strings are Unicode strings with limited capacity of 1024 bit ≤ 128 code points.
+Single quoted strings are Unicode UTF8 strings with limited capacity of 1024 bit ≤ 128 code points.

 ```
 -- two compatible representation of strings